mkenney/docker-devenv/README.md

              $HOME/.tmux.conf will be assumed.
 If the --tmux option is omitted then the .tmux.conf file from the docker image will be used.

+         --tmux-prefix=PREFIX
+             The default prefix key has been set to C-\ to keep it from interfering with the default vim 'PageUp' binding.
+You can specify your preferred prefix binding when initializing an instance with this option.
+For example, to restore the default tmux prefix binding, use '--tmux-prefix=C-b'.

          --vimrc, --vimrc=PATH
              Specify a vim configuration file.
 If PATH is omitted then